 If you are interested in this volunteer opportunity, please contact the Emergency Program Assistant at 604-927-6434.

-Coquitlam Foundation is well known in Coquitlam with a Board of Directors that includes City representation by an elected official.
-The foundation can collect cash donations – both large and small – in support of specific emergency events.
+Coquitlam Foundation is well known in Coquitlam with a Board of Directors that includes the Mayor of Coquitlam or his/her designate.
+The foundation can collect cash donations - both large and small - in support of specific emergency events.
 While they can collect funds, disbursement is done in partnership with other non-profit organizations as identified at the time of the event.

 Donations can be made online to the Coquitlam Foundation.
 Or for more information, call 604-468-9598.